jarviscanada/jarvis_data_eng_BrayanBoukhman/sql/README.md

 # Introduction
 This SQL project, created by me solely for learning purposes, focuses on developing and demonstrating my SQL proficiency.
 It involves using various SQL keywords to address specific questions and scenarios, serving as a valuable tool for skill enhancement.
-The project's objectives include hands-on skill development, real-world applicability, problem-solving mastery, immediate feedback, and portfolio enrichment.
-It empowers me to advance my SQL skills for potential career opportunities in data analysis or related fields.
 # SQL Queries

 ###### Table Setup (DDL)